 The two assemblies supervise the Government and pass legislation.
 In the event of disagreement on a law, the National Assembly makes the final decision.

-The Senate has 348 senators affiliated with the following groups since the October 2011 election:
+The Senate has 348 senators affiliated with the following groups as of September 2014:

 The National Assembly

 The National Assembly is made up of 577 deputies.
-The last general election took place on June 10 and 17, 2012.
+The last took place on June 10 and 17, 2012.

 More information at http://www.assemblee-nationale.fr